EPC's for Telford, Shropshire & the Midlands

-The chart shown on the right has a current energy rating of ‘E’ and a potential energy rating of ‘C’ if energy saving recommendations are carried out.
+The chart shown has a current energy rating of 'E' and a potential energy rating of 'C' if energy saving recommendations are carried out.
 A list of energy saving recommendations are detailed on the certificate.
 The certificate also gives the Carbon Dioxide Impact Rating of the dwelling.
 Again the higher the rating the less impact the building will have an the environment.

 They are commissioned by the seller or their agent to an accredited Energy Assessor (DEA) who visits the property to collect the relevant data (e.g. boiler type, property dimensions etc.) and creates the report.

-Is an Energy Performance Certificate that tells the householder how energy efficient their home is on a scale of A – G, similar to how white kitchen goods are classified.
+The end result is an Energy Performance Certificate that tells the householder how energy efficient their home is on a scale of A – G, similar to how white kitchen goods are classified.
 The higher the rating the more energy efficient the property is.
 The most efficient homes will have the lowest fuel bills.

 The Certificate also tells you the impact the home has on the environment in terms of carbon dioxide emissions.
 The higher the rating the less impact it has on the environment.
 Each rating is based on the performance of the building itself and its heating and lighting services, rather than the domestic appliances within it.